 - Aerobic exercises: Walking, jogging, cardio and/or swimming aids greatly in catalyzing fluid exchange.

-Don’t Hesitate to Contact A Doctor!
+Don’t Hesitate to Contact a Physical Therapist!

 3 Common Back Pain Treatment Exercises